CNC machines are machine tools that cut or remove material according to instructions on a computer.

 CNC machines use a single machine language known as G-code to pre-program tools.
 This code regulates features such as feed rate, coordination, position, speed, and the movement of the equipment.

 Companies that specialize in CNC machine manufacturing often provide a desktop series of smaller, lighter machines.

 Despite being slower and less precise, Desktop CNC machines are capable of handling delicate materials like plastic and foam.

 A typical CNC machine for small projects is seen in the image below.
 It’s a good deal for small projects.
 This unique equipment will come in handy, especially for DIYer’s who enjoy creating new things.

 DIY projects for hobbyists using a desktop CNC router machine.
-This 3-axis engraving milling machine, the 3018-SE V2, has a glass shell and is suitable for wood, acrylic plastics, metal resin carving, and arts and crafts.
+This 3-axis engraving milling machine, the 3018-SE V2, has a glass shell suitable for wood, acrylic plastics, metal resin carving, and arts and crafts.

 They’re also more suitable for smaller parts and low-volume production.
 Tabletop machines resemble larger trade-standard machines.
 However, because of their size and weight, they are better suited to small applications.

 The capabilities of the CNC machine and equipment limit the designs for CNC machined parts.

 Because most CNC machine equipment is cylindrical, the half geometries available via the CNC machining process are limited because of the tooling’s ability to make curved nook sections.